 The city also developed into a seat of learning and culture, with two universities, renowned music schools and a world class orchestra, the Halle.
-During the post-war era, the city suffered from the effects of industrial decline as well as numerous terrorist attacks, most famously the Arndale bombing.
-However, a period of regeneration has helped Manchester to snatch the title of Britain's second city (though it often fights with Birmingham for the crown).
+Post-war regeneration helped Manchester to snatch the title of Britain's second city (though it often fights with Birmingham for the crown).
 The BBC's move to the rejuvenated Salford Quays area has also established the city as a serious media hub, with plenty in the way of theatre, restaurants and nightlife – all the trappings of a modern metropolis.
 So, with much business booming, it's unsurprising that Manchester – the UK's third most visited city – has overtaken Leeds as the North's legal capital.

-Pretty much every major national firm has a well-established significant presence in Manc.
-These include the country's biggest national hitters – Addleshaws, DLA Piper, DWF, Eversheds, Pinsent Masons and Irwin Mitchell – as well as more modestly-sized national outfits like BLM, Squires, Shoosmiths, Gateley, Mills & Reeve and Kennedys.
+Pretty much every major national firm has a well-established and significant presence in Manc.
+These include the country's biggest national hitters – Addleshaws, DLA Piper, DWF, Eversheds Sutherland, Pinsent Masons and Irwin Mitchell – as well as more modestly-sized national outfits like BLM, Squires, Shoosmiths, Gateley, Mills & Reeve and Kennedys.

 There are also a clutch of firms which have set up beefier, full-service offices in Manc.
 London human rights aficionado Leigh Day opened its doors here in 2014 with a dedicated personal injury and medical negligence practice and is now set to offer training contracts here.
 Other out-of-towners which have recently opened offices in the city and watched them grow are Newcastle's Ward Hadaway, Bristol's TLT and City firm Clyde & Co.